CSCfi/csc-user-guide/docs/data/Allas/using_allas/cyberduck.md

 # Using Allas with Cyberduck

-For Windows and Mac, [Cyberduck](https://cyberduck.io/) provides a graphical user interface to Allas See the [list of functions](#cyberduck-functions) Cyberduck offers for data management.
+For Windows and Mac, [Cyberduck](https://cyberduck.io/) provides a graphical user interface to Allas.

 The instructions below describe how to open a _Swift_-protocol-based Cyberduck connection to Allas.
 With this setup, Cyberduck is compatible with _rclone_, _Swift_ and _a-tools_.
 Cyberduck can be configured to use S3 _S3_ protocol too, but that option is not discussed here.

+In the end fo this page there is a [list of functions](#cyberduck-functions) that Cyberduck offers for data management.
+Please use [Cyberduck web site](https://cyberduck.io/) for more detailed information and instructions.

 1\.
 Install **Cyberduck**.